A coordinating fabric zipper pull is the perfect finishing touch for a handmade zipper pouch! Read on for a tutorial showing how easy it is to make!

 I've got a quick tutorial to share with you today.
 I've been working on a larger version of my color block zip pouch, large enough to work as a cosmetics bag, and I realized the zipper at the top looked a little.... naked.
 It needed something.
 (You can find the tutorial for the cosmetic bag here.)

-I’ve got a separate pattern and tutorial for the cosmetic bag sized color block pouch, but first I’ll show you how to make these simple zipper pulls.
+I've got a separate pattern and tutorial for the cosmetic bag sized color block pouch, but first I'll show you how to make this simple zipper pulls.
 All you need is some fabric, glue, and some basic jewelry findings.

 Gather your materials

 1 ¼" x 3" fabric